-21 The importance of relative humidity (RH) in the free troposphere originates from the non-22 linear interaction between RH and longwave radiation.
-In order to realistically assess the impact of RH in the free troposphere on longwave radiation, the full probability distribution 23 of RH needs to be considered.
-However, the outgoing longwave radiation (OLR) is much 24 25 more sensitive to perturbations at the dry end than at the moist end of the distribution (Spencer and Braswell, 1997; Roca et al., 2011).
-The magnitude of the differential impact of a 26 27 given change at the dry end of the RH distribution compared to at the moist end of it can exceed a factor of 3 (Roca et al., 2011).
-28 conditions is supported by the work of Soden and Held (2000) and Soden et al. (2002) among 1 2 others.
+Most of the knowledge on the impact of climate change on RH in the free troposphere arises from theoretical and global average considerations (Pierrehumbert et al., 2007; Sherwood et al., 2010b; Shi and Bates, 2011; Roca et al., 2011, and references therein).
+On a global scale, the assumption of a constant upper-tropospheric RH under climate change conditions is supported by the work of Soden et al. (2002) and Soden and Held (2006), among others.
 However, the water vapor pressure is expected to be below equilibrium in most of the atmosphere.
 This is true in particular for the dry regions in the free troposphere.
-On the zonal 3 4 mean scale, a common pattern emerges for a doubling of CO2: subtropical dry regions shift 5 poleward (Sherwood et al., 2010a), dry minima become drier (Hurley and Galewsky, 2010) and the width of these dry regions increases.
-Such impacts on the frequency of occurrence of 6 7 the dry end of the FTH range (below 10%, noted FTHp10 in the following) have been 8 simulated with the Institut Pierre Simon Laplace climate model based on the analysis of the 9 FTH distribution under a climate change scenario (Roca et al., 2011).
-On a regional scale, it is 10 challenging to assess whether any of these large-scale features are reproduced and what is the 11 expected change in their pattern if they are not reproduced.
-Sherwood et al. (2010a) reviewed 12 the processes that determine the RH distribution in the intertropical region.
-A strong 13 connection between large-scale dynamics and water vapor was found and the role of eddies (e.g. mesoscale convection, circulation transients) in establishing these links highlighted the 14 broad range of scales implied in the humidity distribution.
-The authors further indicated the 15 need for the available theory to be better constrained.
-16
+On the zonal mean scale, a common pattern emerges for a doubling of CO2: subtropical dry regions shift poleward (Sherwood et al., 2010a), dry minima become drier (Hurley and Galewsky, 2010) and the width of these dry regions increases.
+Such impacts on the frequency of occurrence of the dry end of the FTH range (below 10%, noted FTHp10 in the following) have been simulated with the Institut Pierre Simon Laplace climate model based on the analysis of the FTH distribution under a climate change scenario (Roca et al., 2011).
+On a regional scale, it is challenging to assess whether any of these large-scale features are reproduced and what is the expected change in their pattern if they are not reproduced.
+Sherwood et al. (2010a) reviewed the processes that determine the RH distribution in the intertropical region.
+A strong connection between large-scale dynamics and water vapor was found, and the role of eddies (e.g., mesoscale convection, circulation transients) in establishing these links highlighted the broad range of scales implied in the humidity distribution.
+The authors further indicated the need for the available theory to be better constrained.